Britney has a B.A. in Environmental Management and Sustainability. Cassie is certified in plant-based nutrition.

 Looks: Its leaves are dark green and waxy with some minimal variegation.
 Pothos does very well in hanging pots or on a table where its vines are able to crawl to the ground.
 They are attractive yet sturdy and do well in all sorts of living conditions.

 Health Benefits: You could say that pothos is an expert at cleaning the air.
-They remove many VOCs and toxins from the air around them, such as formaldehyde, carbon monoxide, benzene, and more!
+They remove many volatile organic compounds (VOCs) and toxins from the air around them, such as formaldehyde, carbon monoxide, benzene, and more!

 Light: Indoor pothos do great in moderate light.
 They can even tolerate low light, so they are perfect in bathrooms and offices.
 Just make sure that your plant is not in direct sunlight.

 Temperature: Keep the temperature around 65–85°F. Since they are tropical plants, they prefer high humidity but will do fine with medium humidity.

-Water: Pothos like when their soil is moist, but be careful to not give it too much water.
+Water: Pothos like when their soil is moist, but be careful to not give them too much water.
 If the leaves start to turn yellow, you may not be watering enough.

 Christmas cacti are one of the few house plants that actually bloom, which makes them a great option.
 Christmas cacti will bloom when the nights become longer and when the temperature is cool, primarily around the Christmas season, hence the name!